-If you do not agree with, or have concerns about, our confidentiality statement; please call an Adviser on 01707 285022 for more information.
+If you do not agree with - or have concerns about - our confidentiality statement, please email firstname.lastname@example.org for more information.

 ACCESSING YOUR PERSONAL DATA:

 A student ID number is required for advice services to be provided, however clients reserve the right to withhold other information if they wish to.
-If you do not wish to provide us with permission to access this information, please call us on 01707 285022 to discuss how you would like us to advise you.
+If you do not wish to provide us with permission to access this information, please email email@example.com and we can discuss how to proceed.

 Hertfordshire Students’ Union Advice & Support Centre staff record all enquiries from clients on AdvicePro (a system developed by AdviceUK & ACM Solutions).
 The information stored on this system is for the sole use of the Advice Team and personal details will not be passed on to any other organisation (other than in exceptional circumstances - stated above in "Confidentiality").